 The consonants are K G, S, J, Z, T, D, N, H, B, P, M, Y, R, and W. Note that Y is considered to be a consonant.

 Notice also that there is no character for the sound of V, Q, L, or C (except as K).
-These sounds do not occur in Japanese speaking.
+These sounds do not occur in Japanese speech

-When using foreign words, r is usually used in place of l – thus erebeetaa (elevator)
+When using foreign words, r is usually used in place of l – and b in place of v. thus erebeetaa (elevator)

 A sound that is not in English is tsu.
-It sounds like the ts in cats.
+It sounds like the ts in cats plus u as in you.

 Consonants may also be stretched, but differently from vowels.
 With kana, a small tsu character indicates that the following consonant should be stretched: がっこう (gakkou) in hira gana, ガッコー in kata kana.
 With Romaji, printing the letter twice indicates that it is stretched: gakkou.